Filipa Moniz Perestrelo

 Todos-os-Santos All Saints Monastery of the Order of Santiago, Lisbon where Filipa used to live, today houses the French Embassy.

 Capela da Piedade (Chapel of Piety) at Carmo, Lisbon where Filipa was buried.

-Filipa Moniz Perestrelo (c.
-1455 – between 1479 and 1484) was a Portuguese noblewoman from Porto Santo Island, in Madeira, Portugal.
+Filipa Moniz Perestrelo (born c.
+1455; died between 1479 and 1484) was a Portuguese noblewoman from Porto Santo Island, in the Madeira archipelago, Portugal.
 She married Christopher Columbus in 1479 at Vila Baleira on the island.

 History

 Filipa Moniz Perestrelo was the daughter of Isabel Moniz and Bartolomeu Perestrello.
 Prior to marrying she was one of the twelve elite Comendadoras of the Monastery of All Saints in Lisbon of the Military Order of St. James, which means she had a comendary.
 Her step son Ferdinand Columbus and her brother-in-law Bartholomew Columbus, described her as a "noble Comendadora" residing in the Monastery of All Saints.